 Since the 1980s, 106 African authors and 269 titles have been translated into the Chinese.
 Here, an insider provides an overview of the last two years, and a preview of 2022.

-Open Country Mag was created with a pioneering mission: to publish essential, in-depth stories in African literature.
-Our vision is to build a modern archive of literary histories, contextualized.
+Open Country Mag publishes essential, in-depth stories in African literature, contextualizing the continent in the global conversation.
+Our stories—including book reviews and groundbreaking longform Profiles—are a foundational collection of ideas and attitudes undergirding the industry.
 Our work requires quality dedication, which we have, and funding, which we lack.
 Will you support our cultural journalism?